ThomasAribart/dev-to-articles/blog-posts/write-type-safe-s3-select-queries-with-kysely/write-type-safe-s3-select-queries-with-kysely.md

 );

 // 🎉 Ta-da!
-const myPokemons: unknown[] = await parseS3SelectEventStream(s3SelectEventStream);
+const myPokemons: unknown[] = await parseS3SelectEventStream(
+  s3SelectEventStream,
+);
 ```

 ## Building the query with Kysely

 Let’s face it, writing SQL queries by hand is a pain and very error prone.
-Besides, would it be nice to have some type error if the CSV suddenly changes shape?
+Besides, wouldn't it be nice to have some type error if the CSV suddenly changes shape?

 That’s where Kysely comes to the rescue: Kysely is a [type-safe and devX-friendly typescript SQL query builder](https://github.com/koskimas/kysely).
 It was designed to work with PostgreSQL and MySQL, but it exposes a few classes that can let us write queries without being connected to an actual relational database.